TECHNICAL DESCRIPTION

 III.1 Functions of the building

-The building is mainly residential, but the ground floor also houses shops and offices.
-Due to the building's characteristics, the apartments do not have terraces or balconies, but there are a number of other features to provide comfort.
+Due to the building's design, the apartments do not have terraces or balconies, but there are a number of other features to ensure comfort.

-Parking is available on the street and in the adjacent garage.
+Parking is available: parking is available on the street and in the garage of the adjacent building.

 III.2 Design of the building by level

-- Floors and attics: apartments, staircase, corridors, electrical rooms and additional bike storage.
+• Floors and attics: apartments, staircase, corridors, mechanical rooms and additional bicycle storage.

-- Parking: in the basement of the building opposite, there is a 24-space garage with storage facilities.
+• Parking: a 22-space garage is available in the basement of the building opposite,

 IV.
 Structural description